torinrettig/Starplatinum87.github.io/_posts/2020-10-21-Seattle_AirBnB_Project_Writeup.md

 1. **What is the overall occupancy trend in Seattle over the course of the year?**
    -  There are three distinct periods where we see a dramatic buildup of reservations followed by a leveling off: spring break, July 4th/early summer, and New Year's.
    - The New Year's spike is the largest and there is a dramatic drop right before New Year's.
-   - New Year's is the time we see the greatest spike in occupancy for AirBnB in Seattle, as occupancy never gets close to that level throughout the rest of the year.
+   - New Year's is the time we see the greatest spike in occupancy for Airbnb in Seattle, as occupancy never gets close to that level throughout the rest of the year.
 2. **Does it pay to be a Superhost?
 How do the occupancy, prices and reviews of Superhosts compare to normal hosts?**
    - The occupancy rates of Superhosts and hosts are very close to each other, but the mean price of a Superhost listing is notably higher than that of a normal host, about 8% higher.
    - The higher mean listing price for Superhosts does not seem attributable to outliers skewing the metric.